Zonos/zonos-elements-readme/README.md

     </details>
     <br>

-  - Create a hook named `useZonosScript.ts` to use the context easier.
+  - Create a hook named `useZonosScript.ts` to use the context easier
     <details>
     <summary>Code example</summary>